 All these questions are valid.
 It can be very confusing and intimidating to understand them all.
 Even as an Agent, I still find myself having to keep up with the ever-changing industry, new provisions, and riders that are released.
 Don’t worry, we will cover what riders and provisions are.

-Good Life Protection wanted to create the ultimate guide for life insurance to help consumers understand the different options you have available.
+Good Life Protection wanted to create the ultimate guide for life coverage to help consumers understand the different options you have available.

 Additionally, the technical aspects of life insurance can seem daunting to grasp.
 We wanted to make sure we were here to help with that.
-Our goal is to provide this comprehensive guide detailing life insurance and helping you understand life insurance better.
-This ultimate guide to understanding your life insurance should help give you an understanding of your options.
+Our goal is to provide this comprehensive guide detailing life benefits and helping you understand life coverage better.
+This ultimate guide to understanding your life coverage should help give you an understanding of your options.
 It should also help with understanding the insurance lingo often used within policies or regurgitated by agents over the phone.
-Think of this guide as your one stop shop to gaining an understanding on your life insurance policy.
+Think of this guide as your one-stop shop to gaining an understanding on your insurance policy.

 If your heads not spinning calculating this, give it a few sections to sink in.
-We will get to the different forms of policies we can choose from with life insurance.
+We will get to the different forms of policies we can choose from with life coverage.

 The first and biggest thing to understand is that life insurance is a “valued contract”.
 It is not a contract or indemnity or reimbursement so to speak.
 If you are the insured and die, the beneficiaries collect the face value of the policy.
 If you climb in net worth over the years, your life insurance policy does not follow suit.
 It is based on what you purchased from the starting gate.

-Proper planning, a financial professional, or a life insurance agent is crucial.
+Proper planning, a financial professional, or insurance broker is crucial.
 This helps to ensure you are placing adequate coverage on yourself.

 Will you need that replacement income every year the entire time?
 Perhaps no, but maybe yes.

-There are two basic approaches we can take after deciding we need life insurance.
+There are two basic approaches we can take after deciding we need life coverage.